 More than 50 prefeasibility assessments have been completed by the DNRC since the project's inception.
 DNRC also has done an overview analysis of boilers throughout Montana to focus on the top conversion opportunities.
-If sufficient grant money was available, between five and seven entities would likely initiate projects.
-The DNRC, to date, has not worked with entities interested in converting to biomass without grant support, because of the high up front costs associated with the systems and perceived risks associated with the technology.7
+If sufficient grant money were available, between five and seven entities would likely initiate projects.
+The DNRC, to date, has not worked with entities interested in converting to biomass without grant support, because of the high up front costs associated with the systems and perceived risks associated with the technology.

 In Montana there are 10 Fuels for Schools projects, which have been funded in part with federal grant dollars.
-Projects are shown in Figure 2.
-The largest project is at UM Western and produces about 13 million BTUs an hour and uses 3,500 green tons of wood waste each year.
-The smallest system is in Troy, producing about 600,000 BTU's an hour.
+Projects are shown in Table 2.
+The largest project is at UM-Western and produces about 12 million British Thermal Unit's (MMBtu's) an hour and uses 3,800 green tons of wood waste each year.
+The smallest system is in Townsend, producing about 680,000 Btu's an hour.